pipiwang/ProFound/README.md

 ## Downstream tasks
-Profound can be fine-tuned for a wide range of prostate cancer imaging tasks.
+Profound can be fine-tuned for a wide range of prostate imaging tasks.
 Switch to the `demo` branch for examples:
 ```batch
 git checkout demo
 ```